-Livestock Monitoring Market Size
+Livestock Monitoring Market Overview

 The global livestock monitoring market was valued at USD 3.86 billion in 2025 and is projected to reach USD 8.96 billion by 2033, growing at a CAGR of 12.6 % during the forecast period from 2026 to 2033.